andreeaiosip/what-a-track/README.md

 #### EXISTING FEATURES

 ##### Back to top button
 The link has a unique identifier, a tooltip title and contains a special arrow character (➤), so I didn’t have to use an image to display the arrow.
-Code found here https://html-online.com/articles/dynamic-scroll-back-top-page-button-javascript/
+Code found [here](https://html-online.com/articles/dynamic-scroll-back-top-page-button-javascript/).

 #### Navbar
 ...